International Study Tours

 The London Theatre Program occurs in even-numbered years.

-Students enrolled in the program are required to take a preparatory spring semester course, as well as an in-country course in conjunction with a range of special guest artists (in the past, this has included scenographers Jaroslav Malina, Marketa Fantova, and Jan Stepanek).
-Every fourth year, the Prague Theatre Program will run simultaneously with the Prague Quadrennial, the world’s largest event in the field of scenography.
+Students participating in the program are required to attend a series of pre-departure class sessions, as well as an in-country course in conjunction with a range of special guest artists (in the past, this has included scenographers Jaroslav Malina, Marketa Fantova, and Jan Stepanek).
+Every fourth year, the Prague Theatre Study Tour will run simultaneously with the Prague Quadrennial Theatre Design Exhibition, the world’s largest event in the field of scenography.

-The Prague Theatre Program occurs in odd-numbered years.
+The Prague Theatre Study Tour occurs in odd-numbered years.

 Study Abroad Grants and Scholarships